You can request certain ABN details are not disclosed if you feel you or your family are endangered by having them public.

-Your details may also not be disclosed if the Registrar of the ABR determines it is not in the public interest to have information published – for example, if your entity’s legal name contains a word or expression that may be offensive to others.
+Your details may not be disclosed if the registrar of the ABR determines it's not in the public interest to have it published, for example if your entity’s legal name may be offensive to others.

-If a request for non-disclosure is successful at the time of registration, the following information will not be published for public view on those sites:
+If a request for non-disclosure is successful, the following details will not be made public:

-If you've had a gender reassignment you can ask that your name not be disclosed in the historical record displayed on ABN Lookup and data.gov.au.
+If you've had a gender reassignment, you can have your historical name records withheld from ABN Lookup and data.gov.au

-A business organisation may also withhold details of specific business premises from the ABR where there is a risk to the safety of individuals as a result of disclosure, such as in the case of a women’s refuge (see Business locations).
+Details of specific business premises may be withheld if there is a risk to the safety of individuals as a result of disclosure, for example, a women’s refuge.

-To request that your details not be disclosed, you or your authorised contact can write to us with a statutory declaration explaining the reasons.
+To request withholding of your details, you (or your authorised contact) can write to us with a statutory declaration explaining the reasons.
 You will need to provide:

 In most cases, you'll receive a letter advising you of the outcome of your application within 20 business days.